Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

-Theorem \ref{thm: probability limits} also identifies the key advantage of the logit-based IV estimator in comparison with the 2SLS estimator: for the former estimator, all the weights in the complier term are non-negative and this is not necessarily the case for the latter estimator.
-To see this advantage more clearly, we now impose several additional assumptions.
+Theorem \ref{thm: probability limits} also identifies the key advantage of the logit-based IV estimator in comparison with the 2SLS estimator: for the former, all the weights in the complier term are non-negative and this is not necessarily the case for the latter.
+To see this advantage of the logit-based IV estimator more clearly, we now impose two additional assumptions that ensure that the always-taker, never-taker, and non-causal terms drop out and the weights still integrate to one.

 \begin{assumption} For some vector $\eta_0\in \mathbb{R}^p$, we have $ \mathbb{E}[(Y(1) - Y(0))T(0) + Y(0)|X] = X^{\top}\eta_0$ with probability one. \end{assumption}